mo-azfar/OTRS-Ticket-Auto-Allocation/README.md

 # OTRS-Ticket-Auto-Allocation
-- Built for OTRS CE v 6.0.x / Znuny LTS
+- Built for OTRS CE v 6.0.x / Znuny LTS / Znuny Features
 - OTRS / Znuny - Auto assigning incoming ticket (from email) to the agent.

 		- Online Agent (based on session) with the less ticket ownership will get the ticket allocate to him / her.